zach-col/ajaxMoveProject/README.md

-# ajaxMoveProject
+# Ajax Move Project

-ajaxMoveProject is used to show you news about the location you would like to move to using the new york times api.
+Ajax Move Project is used to show you news about the location you would like to move to using the new york times api.